Isomorphisms of $\beta$-Dyson's Brownian motion with Brownian local time: The case of general electrical networks: a construction for and further questions

 \item $\lambda$ satisfies a BFS-Dynkin type isomorphism with continuous time random walks (already implied by (10)+(11)). \end{enumerate} \end{quest}

-If the graph $\G$ is a tree, the answer for the properties (1),(2),(4),(5),(6),(7),(8),(9),(11),(12) is yes, at least for $\beta\geq 0$.
+If the graph $\G$ is a tree, the natural generalization $\lambda$ of the $\beta$-Dyson's Brownian motion is straightforward to construct, at least for $\beta\geq 0$.
 In absence of cycles, $\lambda$ satisfies a Markov property, and along each branch of the tree one has the values of a $\beta$-Dyson's Brownian motion at different positions.
-On the random walk loop-soup side, (8) and (9) is ensured by the covariance of the loop-soups under the rewiring of graphs; see Chapter 7 in \cite{LeJan2011Loops}.
+On the random walk loop soup side, (8) and (9) is ensured by the covariance of the loop soups under the rewiring of graphs; see \cite[Chapter~7]{LeJan2011Loops}.
 Constructing $\lambda$ on a tree for $\beta\in \big(-\frac{2}{n},0\big)$ is a matter of constructing the corresponding $\beta$-Dyson's Brownian motion.
 However, if the graph $\G$ contains cycles, constructing $\lambda$ is not immediate, and we have not encountered such a construction in the literature.
 One does not expect a Markov property, since already for $\beta\in\{1,2,4\}$ one has to take into account the angular part of the matrices.